ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Ditch Docker Desktop and try this faster, lighter tool that will make your life easier!</blockquote>

 <h3>4.
-Deploying Asp.Net Core Applications on Kubernetes (Minikube): Step-by-step Guide - <a href="https://medium.com/@fcakiroglu16/deploying-asp-net-core-applications-on-kubernetes-minikube-step-by-step-guide-ff6c6fadd560" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why 90% of Deployments Are Done with VMs and Serverless Instead of Kubernetes — and How We Can… - <a href="https://medium.com/itnext/why-90-of-deployments-are-done-with-vms-and-serverless-instead-of-kubernetes-and-how-we-can-a6311b7f8532" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Fatih çakıroğlu`**
+✍️ **posted by `Guillermo Quiros`**

-<blockquote>Ready to elevate your Asp.Net Core application with Kubernetes?
-In this guide, we will dive into deploying asp.net core app on…</blockquote>
+<blockquote>Kubernetes gets a lot of buzz these days, and don’t get me wrong — I love the technology!
+But the reality is that 90% of deployments are…</blockquote>

 <h3>5.
 Behind the Scenes: My Journey as a Kubernetes Release Team Shadow - <a href="https://medium.com/code-like-a-girl/behind-the-scenes-my-journey-as-a-kubernetes-release-team-shadow-630be70effb0" target="_blank" rel="noopener noreferrer">link</a></h3>